 This chapter presents the methodology for modeling the complex traffic flow interactions between intersections and the potential blockage between neighboring lanes due to oversaturated demand.
 Its focus is on formulations for signal optimization and the control process under different congestion levels.
-Since queue spillback and its resulting blockage to through movements often occur on local arterials receiving off-ramp flows from congested interchanges, the model formulations detailed in this chapter offer the foundation for developing an integrated arterial signal optimization system that can take full account of the channelization effects on turning traffic and to capture the movement blockage between lanes.
+Since queue spillback and its resulting blockage to through movements often occur on local arterials receiving off-ramp flows from congested interchanges, the model formulations detailed in this chapter offer the foundation for developing an integrated arterial signal optimization system that can take full account of the channelization effects on turning traffic and also capture the movement blockage between lanes.

-The remaining sections of this chapter are organized as followings: Section 4.2 will discuss the modeling methodology for arterial traffic dynamics under oversaturated traffic conditions.
-Section 4.3 will focus on the signal optimization model and a GA-based solution algorithm.
-Section 4.4 will report conclusions.
+The remaining sections of this chapter are organized as follows: Section 4.2 will discuss the modeling methodology for arterial traffic dynamics under oversaturated traffic conditions.
+Section 4.3 will focus on the signal optimization model and its solution algorithm developed with the commonly-used Generic-Algorithm (GA).
+Section 4.4 will report the conclusions.